joef551/camel-cql/readme.md

 </bean>
 ```

 <u>cqls</u>

 The **cqls** property is used to assign the client bean one or more CQL statements.
 In the example above, the client bean has been assigned five CQL statements: three selects, one insert, and one delete.
-The default query method for this client is SELECT because the injected list of CQL statements are a combination of different methods.
+The default query method for this client is SELECT because the injected list of CQL statements include a combination of different methods.

-Note that four of the statements have parts delimited by backticks (e.g., \`list:text:email\`).
+Note that four of the statements have fields delimited by backticks (e.g., \`list:text:email\`).
 These are *parameterized fields* that comprise 2 or 3 subfields, which are delimited by a ":".
-Parameterized fields are used for binding input parameters to prepared CQL statements.
+Parameterized fields are used for binding input parameters to these CQL statements.
 So any CQL statement with a parameterized field is treated as a CQL prepared statement.
 The first subfield (from right-to-left) of a parameterized field is required, and it specifies the name of the input parameter that corresponds to the field.
 In other words, it must match the key of a key:value pair that is passed in via the Camel in-message's body or payload.
 In the previous example, 'email' is the name of the input parameter.
 The next subfield is the type of input parameter, and it must match one of the Cassandra [data types](http://www.datastax.com/drivers/java/2.0/com/datastax/driver/core/DataType.Name.html).
 The last subfield, which is optional, is used to specify a collection (list, map, or set).
 Here are a couple of examples:

 1. **\`list:text:email\`** is a parameterized field that is matched up to an input parameter whose key is 'email' and whose value is a list of ascii text strings.
 2. **\`text:username\`** is a parameterized field that is matched up to an input parameter whose key is 'username' and whose value is an ascii text string.